telerik/winforms-docs/controls/track-and-status-controls/stepprogressbar/properties-methods-events.md

 CTAControlName: StepProgressBar
 ---

-# Properties, Methods and Events for RadCallout
+# Properties, Methods and Events for RadStepProgressBar

 ## Properties